South Carolina Mugshot Removal: Here’s What to Know

 South Carolinians finally have some legal protections to prevent falling victim to their mugshots.
 But these legal protections don’t go far enough.

-And even if they dismissed the charges, or you went to trial and received an acquittal, it may be nearly impossible to remove your mugshot on your own.
+If you’re an arrested person, and the authorities dismissed the charges, or you went to trial and received an acquittal, it may be nearly impossible to remove your mugshot on your own.

 Having your mugshot online can keep you from getting a job.
 Having your mugshot online can keep you from getting a surety bond.
 Worse, it can keep your employer from getting a surety bond, which means you are soon out of a job.

-Online mugshots can ruin romantic relationships and make you the target of vicious gossip.
+South Carolina criminal records and online mugshots can ruin romantic relationships and make you the target of vicious gossip.

 There ought to be a law